YU000jp/logseq-plugin-template-js/README.md

 ## Step

-1. Edit few items `LICENSE.md` and `package.json` on Visual Studio Code
+1. Edit PLUGIN-AUTHOR and few items `LICENSE.md` and `package.json` on Visual Studio Code
 1. Launch a terminal by contextmenu from the same folder as the repository.
 1. Run `npm install -g pnpm`
 1. Run `pnpm install`